etridgely/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is the skeleton for any web stack.
+It provides meaning around elements (ex: <p>, <h1>, etc.) telling browsers what the elements are and how to present them.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+"Display: block" presents elements as a block whereas "display: inline" presents all the elements on the same line.
+'Block' will take the full width available.
+"Inline" will take only as much width necessary.

 3. What are the 4 areas of the box model?

+Margin
+Border
+Padding
+Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The cross-axis

 5. Explain why git is valuable to a team of developers.

+Git allows for easy and readable collaboration on the same project.
+With git, a team can know what code has changed, when it changed, and who changed a particular repository.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up

-- [ ] Create a forked copy of this project.
+- [X] Create a forked copy of this project.
-- [ ] Add your project manager as collaborator on Github.
+- [X] Add your project manager as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [X] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [X] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
+- [X] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.